YSU-CSIS-SE/csci-5802-tooldemo-elasticsearch/docs/tutorials.md

     }
 }
 ```
-This query finds all of the movies with title containing the string "kill".
+finds all of the movies with title containing the string "kill".
 We will not spend more time talking about matching, because **match** is most useful when paired with filtering and fuzzy searches.

 For filtering let us add another JSON object to our Elasticsearch server to make it more interesting to **match** and **filter**.
 ```